 - A serious Athens pedestrian accident.
 This accident took place at 3:00 a.m. on February 16, 2013, on Oak Street.
 A driver left the roadway, jumped a curb, struck a female pedestrian in the grass area, and took off.
 Sadly, the pedestrian was put in a coma and suffered serious head trauma; she is still recovering.

 These recent Georgia pedestrian accidents should remind drivers to watch for pedestrians when behind the wheel, avoid speeding, drive responsibly, follow traffic lights, obey road rules, and yield to pedestrians in crosswalks.
 While these recent hit-and-run pedestrian accidents were not the fault of either pedestrian, it does remind pedestrians to be alert and to wear bright colored clothing when walking during dusk, dawn, or overnight.

-If you have been a victim of a pedestrian accident, or if your loved one was killed in a pedestrian accident, please call the Law Offices of Shane Smith at (770) 487-8999 for a complimentary consultation with a Peachtree pedestrian injury lawyer today.
+If you have been a victim of a pedestrian accident, or if your loved one was killed in a pedestrian accident, please call Shane Smith Law at (770) 487-8999 for a complimentary consultation with a Peachtree pedestrian injury lawyer today.